ericakonadu/Projects/README.md

-# Projects
+### Projects 🙃

-This repository contains projects I work on for my personal development.
+This repository contains mini projects I work on for my personal development.